alex-windett/alex-windett.github.io/_posts/2015-11-18-looping-with-sass.markdown

 }
 {% endhighlight %}

 This is all very long winded and very repetative.
-Adding a new color would mean that I would need to do something in two different places – three if I was to use variaables instead of colour / hex-numbers.
+Adding a new color would mean that I would need to do something in two different places – three if I was to use variaables instead of color / hex-numbers.

 My solution as it stands is to use an each loop again, but instead loop over key-value pairs as so: